-CaptureThe potential problem of Contract Co being "captured" has been discussed at length and the proponents of the model feel comfortable that it can be avoided.
-However, one version of capture that has not been discussed is nationalization by the country in which Contract Co is incorporated or operates.
-One can readily imaginea situation where "in the interests of national security", a government takes over Contract Co., violating one of the principle constraints on the NTIA transfer.
+One version of capture that has not been discussed is nationalization by the country in which Contract Co is incorporated or operates.
+One can readily imagine a situation where "in the interests of national security", a government takes over Contract Co., violating one of the principle constraints on the NTIA transfer.
 Nationalization is not uncommon - http://en.wikipedia.org/wiki/Nationalization.